Azure/azure-cli/doc/cli_subprocess_guidelines.md

 ### Cli Centralized Subsystem Executing

-Azure cli provides a centralized function `run_cmd` which adapted from official `subprocess.run`, with necessary argument covered and illegal input blocking enforced.
+Azure cli provides a centralized function `run_cmd` adapted from official `subprocess.run`, with necessary argument covered and illegal input blocking enforced.

 What developers need to do is:
 1) `from azure.cli.core.util import run_cmd`